Azure/azure-powershell/src/DataProtection/help/Initialize-AzDataProtectionRestoreRequest.md

 # Initialize-AzDataProtectionRestoreRequest

 ## SYNOPSIS
-Prepares Restore Request object for backup
+Initializes Restore Request object for triggering restore on a protected backup instance.

 ## SYNTAX